 The following are the revisions, decisions, or new actions that will be implemented, or has been implemented, to ensure access to a broad course of study for all students: The Academic Coaching Team, comprised of four paraprofessionals, specializes in supporting students with early literacy and math development and is a second tier level of Response to Intervention.
 All elementary students and SWDs schoolwide have access to support from paraprofessionals.
 Their work with students include differentiating curriculum for students (with classroom teacher support) with differing learning styles in order to address multiple intelligences.
-At times, instructional remediation may not be sufficient, and in this case a student would be referred to the SST team for a more customized interventions.
+At times, instructional remediation may not be sufficient, and in this case a student would be referred to the SST team for a more customized intervention plan drawn up by the RTI Coordinator, Classroom Teacher, and the parents with specific goals and interventions.
 The RTI Coordinator would meet with the classroom teacher to hear concerns and offer instructional support.
 Within the SST, specific concerns are noted with data and then goals and interventions are established in order to mitigate the ongoing concern.
 Also, the RTI Coordinator may recommend support to the classroom teacher, in the form of books, practical classroom suggestions, or discuss other areas of expertise to serve a student.
 A subsequent step may involve referring a student to testing by the Resource Team, and possibly an Individual Education Plan.
 Overall, we will continue providing access to a broad course of study for all our students.